Working in Europe: Skilled Workers Remain in Demand

 Work Permits for Professionals

 Even for those in high-paying professions, the paperwork and hassle involved can be a deal-killer.
 Fortunately, there are agencies that will handle the whole process for a fee.
 One good one is Workpermit.com, one of the oldest and largest immigration consultancy firms.
-They will see you through the whole process and offer specific advice for a reasonable fee.
+They will see you through the whole process, offer the latest news in immigration opportunities, and offer specific advice for a reasonable fee.
 Many employers assume that getting a work permit is tougher than it actually is, so knowing about a service like Workpermit.com beforehand and mentioning it to your prospective employer can improve your prospects.
 The employer can make a phone call to the agency and get a good assessment of what your chances are.

 I have worked in several European countries and have almost never encountered hostility because of it.
 But keep in mind this is a controversial issue for some people.
 Also keep in mind that the U.S. is one of the most restrictive countries in the world in issuing work permits to nonresidents, so you may meet people who resent that you can work in their country but they can’t work in yours.
 Be sensitive.